fbpx

 • Employees: Salaries, wages, bonuses or allowances, super contributions for employees, and some contractors paid primarily for their labour

-How to Lodge Your BAS
+Key Steps to Prepare & Lodge Your BAS

 Preparing your BAS statement requires gathering sales and purchase records, GST registration documents, PAYG withholding records, and fuel tax credit records.
 You’ll need to calculate your GST amounts for sales and purchases to determine the GST collected and claimed.